 Create a Photography Site #4: Don't cheat yourself on SEO w/ missing Alt tags.
 SEO means search engine optimization.
 It basically means that you need to do some things in creating your website to help Google to know what your website is about.
 If all you have on your site is a title and photos, there won't be enough text for Google to place you high in search results.
 The best tip for improving your photography site's SEO is to add Alt and Title tags to EACH PHOTO YOU USE!
 These tags are meta tags that you can add to a photo so Google knows what is represented in the photo.
 I ALWAYS use alt tags on the photos on this site.
 Want proof?
 Just hover your mouse over the photo featured on this page.
 See the text that appears?
 That's the Alt tag.

-Build a Photography Site #5: Don’t shy away from paid solutions.
+Build a Photography Site #5: Don't shy away from paid solutions.
 I HATE buying anything that charges a per-month price, but I think it is worth making an exception for a photography portfolio site.
 There are so many options that the choice can be daunting.
-I have tried almost all of the solutions available, and my two personal favorites are Smugmug and Photomerchant (and I’m not getting paid to say that).
+I have tried almost all of the solutions available, and my two personal favorites are Wix and Photomerchant.

 Creating a Photography Site #6: Flash is for portraits, not for websites.
 Adobe Flash is a tool that some website developers use to create websites.
 Unfortunately, Flash takes a long time to load, it is not search engine friendly, some computers can't display it, and they often look overdone.
 If you are choosing a photography site developer, make sure to ask first if they are going to use Flash.
 If so, run away.